-Employees should avoid conduct outside working hours which is likely to damage their relationship with Council, or which is likely to damage Council's interests, or which is incompatible with their duties as an employee.
+Contractor/Representative should avoid conduct outside working hours which is likely to damage their relationship with Council, or which is likely to damage Council's interests, or which is incompatible with their duties as a representative.

-For example, Council may take disciplinary action against an employee who posts inappropriate information about his or her employment on a personal social media site.
+For example, Council may take disciplinary action against a contractor/representative who posts inappropriate information about his or her employment on a personal social media site.